susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 Open your copy of Stata.
 Within Stata use either the command `cd path/to/your/local/eco280/folder/hw2-gitusername` or the menu option to change your working directory to the `hw2-gitusername` folder you created above. **Do not** include the `cd` command in your final do file.
 Your path is unique to your computer and will not work on other computers.

 *Note:* If you are using Splashtop, you should make a folder on the local machine called `hw2-gitusername` and proceed as if this directory was on your computer as you follow the rest of these directions.
-Make sure you create a `data` subfolder and put the `metabolic.csv` file in it so that Stata can find the data.
+Make sure you create a `data` subfolder and put the `hw2-metabolic.csv` file in it so that Stata can find the data.
 When you are done, you will need to copy your code and output files back to your own computer so that you can commit them to git.

 ### Step 2